Snow College: Academics

 The college offers associate degrees and certificates.
 It also offers bachelor's degrees in software engineering and commercial music.

 The Horne School of Music has been an accredited member of the National Association of Schools of Music since 1997 and is also an All Steinway School.
 Snow hosts a number of music camps held annually.
 In 2012, the Horne School of Music began offering the first baccalaureate program in the history of the college, a Bachelor of Music degree in Commercial Music.

 The theatre arts program at Snow College is accredited by the National Association of Schools of Theatre and is affiliated with the Juilliard Drama Division.
 It regularly produces five major productions each year as well as a student produced season of Black Box productions and a summer program featuring instructors from the Juilliard Drama Division.

 Athletics

 Snow College athletic teams, known as the Badgers, are consistently highly ranked; its football team went undefeated and won the National Junior College Championship in 1985, with the team inducted into the NJCAA Hall of Fame in 2010, and finished #2 in 2006.
-Along with football, Snow College participates in women's volleyball, men's and women's soccer, men's and women's basketball, men’s and women’s wrestling, softball, and rodeo.
+Along with football, Snow College participates in women's volleyball, men's and women's soccer, men's and women's basketball, men's and women's wrestling, softball, men's and women's cross country, and rodeo.